exampledocs/JS-Docs/README.md

 ## SkyAuth JavaScript Example

+JavaScript example for the https://skyproject.cc authentication system.

+## **Bugs**

+If the default example not added to your software isn't functioning how it should, please report a bug here https://skyproject.cc/app/?page=support

+## **`SkyAuthApp` instance definition**

+Visit https://skyproject.cc/app/ and select your application, then click on the **JavaScript** tab

+It'll provide you with the code which you should replace with in the `index.js` file.

 ##### API 1.0 > Example is using Encryption so Request will be encrypted, and it needs to be decrypted before using.

 -----------